Wolf-Rayet -- compact object binaries as progenitors of binary compact objects: Discussion

 Figure \ref{fig:spins} (left panel) shows that most WR--BHs at solar metallicity ($Z=0.02,0.014$) have orbital periods too large ($P_{\rm WR-BH} > 1$ day) to be spun up by tides according to Equation \ref{eqn:baveraspin}.
 Only BBHs produced with the G20 natal kick model \citep{SNkicksUnified_Giacobbo2020}, the model that generates the lowest kick magnitudes for BHs (Figure \ref{fig:kickdistributions}), exhibit a significant fraction of binaries with $P_{\rm WR-BH} \lesssim 1$ day.

-At sub-solar metallicity ($Z=0.0014,0.00014$), the lower wind efficiency allows WR production only via mass transfer interactions and binary-stripping.
+At sub-solar metallicity ($Z=0.0014,0.00014$), the lower wind efficiency allows WR production only via mass transfer interactions and binary stripping.
 Hence, WR--BHs at these metallicities have shorter periods resulting in an efficient spin up of the WR that will produce the second-born BH.